eic/epic-analysis/README.md

 ## Delphes Fast Simulation

 ### Delphes Wrapper
-- for convenience, the wrapper script `run_delphes.sh` is provided, which runs `delphes` on a given `hepmc` or `hepmc.gz` file, and sets the output file names and the appropriate configuration card
+- for convenience, the wrapper script `deps/run_delphes.sh` is provided, which runs `delphes` on a given `hepmc` or `hepmc.gz` file, and sets the output file names and the appropriate configuration card
   - configuration cards are stored in the `deps/delphes_EIC/` directory,